 Preheat your oven to 350 degrees, and grease two 9 x 5 x 3 loaf pans.

 Cream the butter and sugar, then add the eggs one at a time.
 In a small bowl, whisk the persimmon purée and baking soda, making sure there aren’t any baking soda lumps.
 Allow this mixture to sit for about 5 minutes until it becomes thick and gelatinous, then beat it in with the butter, sugar, and eggs.
 (There may be a few chunks of persimmon “jelly,” but that’s okay; it’ll all become smooth when you add the flour.)
-Finally, add the vanilla.
+Finally, add the milk and vanilla and stir until well-combined.

 In a separate bowl, combine the flour, salt, cinnamon, and nutmeg.
 Add this to the wet ingredients a half-cup or so at a time, mixing until the batter is well-combined.
 Pour evenly into the greased loaf pans and smooth the tops with a spatula.